gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 2. If the backup is valid, Teleport is fully stopped, the backup is restored along with symlinks, and the downgraded version of Teleport is started.
 3. If the backup is invalid, we refuse to downgrade.

-Downgrades are applied with `teleport-updater update`, just like upgrades.
+Downgrades are applied with `teleport-update update`, just like upgrades.
 The above steps modulate the standard workflow in the section above.
 If the downgraded version is already present, the uncompressed version is used to ensure fast recovery of the exact state before the failed upgrade.
 To ensure that the target version is was not corrupted by incomplete extraction, the downgrade checks for the existence of `/var/lib/teleport/versions/TARGET-VERSION/sha256` before downgrading.